Natedeploys/docker-python-sandbox/README.md

 A wired internet connection is recommended, otherwise a strong wifi connection to download content quicker.

 1. Install docker on your machine, afterwards make sure it is also running.
-2. Using the command line, CD into this folder and build once:
+2. Using the command line, CD into this folder and build:

 docker-compose up --build